The following is an excerpt from an article published by the Albany Democrat Herald on January 26, 2014.

 “I hoped he would get better, but he didn’t,” Pam says.
 “He had stage 4 cancer, a lot of coughing and shortness of breath.”

-On May 2012, terminally ill Kings Valley resident Ben Wald opted to hasten the end of the his life with a doctor-prescribed lethal medication through Oregon’s Death with Dignity Act
+On April 3, 2012, Ben decided he wanted to hasten the end of his life through Oregon’s Death with Dignity Act.

 Ben gave himself the medication on the evening of May 4, 2012, and died two hours later.
 He was 75.

 Pam went on to lead volunteers in launching a new volunteer team in Corvallis and has told her story dozens of times at Compassion & Choices events.
 She was celebrated at the Compassion & Choices volunteer of the year on October 17, 2018.